space station

 国际空间站是由美国和俄罗斯单独建造的。 - When the boosters have helped to lift a space station into orbit, they separate from it and return to the earth.

-助推火箭把太空站推入轨道后,就自行脱落返回地球。 - She will live on a space station.
+助推火箭把太空站推入轨道后,就自行脱落返回地球。 - It's a busy time for the space station.